MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 | Lot 18 | 800 $\times$ 0.15 = 120           |                | 800   |
 | Total  |            |                | 1000  |

-3. Use subtraction to fill in the remaining cells.
+3. Use subtraction to fill in the remaining cells for the column "Not late to class."
+Use addition to find the column totals.

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">Using the hypothetical two-way table given in the last Example, find the following probabilities: